How to Check Test Dates and Roll Number Slips of NTS, FPSC and PPSCs

 In the lead-up to test day, preparation is both academic and logistical.
 Candidates must ensure they have printed their slip, identified the exact location of their test center, and packed all required items including their original CNIC and any stationery permitted.
 In case of problems such as not receiving a slip, server errors, or incorrect personal information, most commissions offer helpline numbers and email support.

-Step 1: Understand the Importance of Test Dates and Roll Number Slips
+Step 1: Importance of Test Dates and Roll Number Slips

 Before diving into the process, it’s important to understand why test dates and roll number slips matter: